greggersaurus/OpenSteamController/ReverseEngineering/README.md

 1. How is communication occurring with radio chip?
 1. Can we (continue to) make pinkySim logging better
     1. More automation or second steps for cleaning .c log file?
+1. Look into wireless chip
+    1. Is same one on dongle?
+        1. If so can I use dongle as dev board?
+            1. If not should I order a dev board (https://www.nordicsemi.com/eng/Products/nRF51-Dongle)